syncfusion-content/uwp-docs/uwp/Radial-Menu/Populating-Items.md

 ## Items Source

-Radial menu items can be populated with the business object collection.
-Let us create a SfRadialMenu which will show the list of Application commands.
+UWP Radial Menu items can be populated with the business object collection.
+Let us create a UWP Radial Menu which will show the list of Application commands.

 The Application command model look likes below.